cdcepi/WNV-forecast-data-2022/README.md

 ## 2022 CDC West Nile virus Forecasting Challenge

 This is the data repository for the 2022 CDC West Nile virus Forecasting Challenge.
-This is an _**open**_ forecasting challenge to predict the monthly presence of West Nile virus (WNV) in U.S. counties during the 2022 calendar year.
+This is an _**open**_ forecasting challenge to predict West Nile virus (WNV) neuroinvasive disease cases in U.S. counties during the 2022 calendar year.